 EC: What was your first experience of Evolution Capital and how would you rate their performance in the process?

 Datrix was first contacted by Evolution Capital in 2016 and they have kept in touch ever since.
 Recently they came to us when we were ready to sell - representing a potential buyer.
-Their overall attitude and demeanor when I met them was completely different from other similar organisations that had contacted me, and they instantly got my undivided attention.
+Their overall attitude and demeanour when I met them was completely different from other similar organisations that had contacted me, and Evolution Capital instantly got my undivided attention.
 They demonstrated a clear understanding of our requirements and articulated a pragmatic way forward.
 Evolution Capital’s proposition was compelling enough for me to proceed, and I presented it to Datrix’s advisors.
 The rest, as they say is history..!!

 EC: Why was AdEPT a good fit for Datrix?

 I have come across many organisations over the years that have seen Datrix as a good fit, but the timing, business culture and synergies with any of them was questionable.
 It was never enough to persuade me to sell my business to any of them.
 Evolution Capital’s initial presentation of AdEPT together with all the associated benefits and deliverables was accurate and compelling and guided us toward making the right decision.
 Meeting the Chairman, CEO & FD of AdEPT was enough to convince me and my team at Datrix that this was a perfect fit.

 EC: What do you believe were the key factors in achieving a successful outcome for the shareholders?

 I have always retained the majority shareholding at Datrix, which actually shrunk from 75% to 55% over the years as I rewarded and incentivised key members of my management team and staff.
 My advice to any business owner wanting to achieve a successful outcome would be this, “If you can’t achieve the outcome you want by yourself, bring people into your business on a healthy salary and also offer them a stake in the game.
 Give up some of your shares for that purpose or privilege.”